zhanglj37/blcfa/README.md

 ```

 ### ex2
-The Convergence Criterion is epsr value < 1.2.
+The convergence criterion is epsr value < 1.2.
 If the model does not converge within the number of burn-in MCMC samples(N.burn) (the default num of burn-in MCMC samples=5000), you will get an epsr graph and the warnings:
 ```
 Error: The Convergence Criterion is not satisfied Please refer to the epsr graph and increase the MCMAX